British certification and Audio-Visual Expenditure Credit (AVEC) / Video Games Expenditure Credit (VGEC) FAQ

 Account and applications

-A new application system was launched April 2023 meaning that all application forms across all sectors for both cultural test and co-production are found in the same place within your account.
+A new application system was launched in April 2023.
+This means that all application forms across all sectors for both cultural test and co-production are in the same place within your account.
 Please note you can no longer access the old system or any previous applications made within the old system.
 The new system now also allows you to move from interim to final certification using the same application form, please see below for more details on creating an account and the application process.

 Our current turnaround time is 18 to 20 weeks from receiving your application to issuing a certificate, we would encourage productions and companies to build these longer timeframes into their schedules when applying for the cultural tests.